sharmapuneet/NestedMenu/README.md

 ### Form Component

 The form component has two text fields for first name and last name and two buttons to submit the form and to cancel the form.
+Clicking the submit button will send the data to imaginary endpoint and clicking the cancel button will take the user to home screen.

 ### Message Component